TICKET ORDER NOTICE:

 Media sponsors include the Record Searchlight, Fox 20, KRCR-TV Channel 7, Q-97 FM, KQMS 1400 AM, KNVN Channel 24, KHSL TV 12, CW10, KLXR AM 1230, Shasta.com, KCNR AM 1460, Valley 11 Cinemas, Prime Cinemas, RSVP Northern California and Redding Civic Auditorium.

 Air Show 2014

-This marks the 19th time in the past 21 shows that a jet team has headlined the event.
+This will mark the 19th time in the past 21 shows that a jet team has flown in Redding.

-The ever-popular Stavrakakis returns to announce the show.
+- Steve Stavrakakis returning to announce the show.

-The family-oriented, community service event has generated more than $1 million in donations to area charities, churches, non-profits, youth groups, schools and volunteer organizations over the past three decades.
+The family-oriented, community service event has generated more than $1 million in donations.
 It also provides an economic boost to the community worth more than $1 million dollars each time it is held.